Altered States of Consciousness

 A robust body of literature indicates that the practice of meditation appears to be helpful for a wide variety of stress-related conditions, as well as enhancing people’s positive qualities and improving overall quality of life.
 But in addition to these benefits, there are a host of unusual experiences people report having during or as a result of meditation practice that could point to new and expanded understandings about human potential and the nature of reality.

 Anecdotal reports and a small amount of research indicate that those who practice meditation have experiences of precognition; telepathy, clairvoyance, and other psychic abilities; increased synchronicities; memories of past lives; out-of-body experiences, and sometimes report anomalous physical phenomena such as clocks stopping, or lights appearing or going out.

 The experience of being out of the body is a type of altered state of consciousness.
-A small number of persons claim to be able to have an out of the body experience voluntarily.
-Such persons may be suitable for experiments which might demonstrate a paranormal process.
+A small number of persons claim to be able to have an out-of-the-body experience voluntarily.
+Such persons may be suitable for experiments that might demonstrate a paranormal process.

 Although many of these experiences do not suggest any paranormal process, two features that sometimes occur do suggest such a process.
 First, some persons report that while they were “out of body” they went some other place, outside the range of their normal senses, and there observed events that they could not have learned about normally.
 Second, in a small number of cases, the person who reports having been out of his or her body may be perceived by another person at the place where the first person said he or she had gone.